How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 What are some other reasons why you left?

 In real life, there are millions of reasons why people leave their jobs.
-In some cases, it’s completely civil, and you simply wanted a change in your career.
+Sometimes, it’s entirely civil, and you are simply looking for a career change.

-However, in other cases, it’s not as clean, and you may have had a falling out with the company.
-In addition to the reasons we listed above, you might also use:
+However, it’s not as clean in other cases, and you may have had a falling out with the company.
+In addition to the reasons we listed above, you might also use the following:

 • You do not like your managers